What is Graduate School?

 Research Statement

 Research Statements are essays that are written in order to show the admissions team that you are capable of conducting research, especially independent research.
 This should include information on past research projects, techniques/theories guiding research, any funding/awards received, and goals for future research.
-Unlike the Statement of Purpose and Personal Statements, you will want to avoid focusing on anecdotes, instead listing concrete information.
+Unlike the statement of purpose and personal statement, you will want to avoid focusing on anecdotes, instead listing concrete information.

 What is a diversity statement & why do I need one?

 It is becoming increasingly common for graduate programs to have a diversity statement on their application, either as required or optional.
-Diversity statements are papers written during admissions applications, which are typically about an applicant’s knowledge of and experience with topics related to diversity, equity, and inclusion.
+Diversity statements allow an applicant to describe their knowledge of and experience with topics related to diversity, equity, and inclusion.

-Diversity statements are an opportunity for Universities to get an understanding of a candidate’s lived experiences, outside of what can be found elsewhere on the application.
+Diversity statements are an opportunity for universities to get an understanding of a candidate’s lived experiences.
 Universities typically request a diversity statement to: a) show their commitment to diversity, equity, and inclusion, and b) navigate the legal balance of considering one’s identities in the application process.

-Writing a diversity statement can be a great way to tie in your unique life experiences, and demonstrate your commitment to equity and inclusion through describing your experiences.
+Writing a diversity statement can be a great way to tie in your unique life experiences and demonstrate your commitment to equity and inclusion.
 On the other hand, it can also be a difficult topic to navigate, as some folks may feel like they have to tokenize themselves.
 It is important to personally reflect in order to determine if there are ways you can comfortably talk about your experiences.

 You do not have to disclose your identities in your diversity statement.
 If you do not feel comfortable disclosing an identity you hold, you can instead focus on ways that you have helped promote equity through your actions, work, research, etc.